eugenia1984/english/glossary.md

 - **attendance**: refers to the act of being present at a place, such as a meeting, class, or event.
 For example: `Attendance at the meeting was high.` -> This means many people were present at the meeting.

 - **attentive**: means paying careful attention or listening carefully.

+- **automation**: is the use of technology to perform tasks automatically without human intervention.
+For example: `The company uses automation to schedule social media posts every day. - It means using software tools to schedule posts without manual input each time.

 - **available**: means free to do something or not busy.
 For example: `Are you available to help me tomorrow?` -> This question is asking if the person is free to help tomorrow.

 - **awesome** is a word people use when they really like something.
 It's like saying very good!